miapolis/gogle/README.md

 Gnome:

 1. Navigate to _Settings/Keyboard/Keyboard Shortcuts/View and Customize Shortcuts/Custom Shortcuts_
-2. Hit the '+' button and set the shortcut to `gnome-terminal -x bash -c 'gogle'`
+2. Hit the '+' button and set the shortcut to just `gogle`
 3. Set the name and the shortcut to whatever you want, personally I use `Super + Shift + G`

 ### Note